MJA0/CABR_DatanautAB/README.md

 The company collaborates with both private sector partners and public research institutions.
 To streamline internal project management, Datanaut is developing a new database solution that will serve as the foundation for a future web-based platform.

-### Participants
-- Niklas (reporter)
-- Adchariya

-### Sprintgoals
-- Roles & session goals: Appoint a reporter, a code responsible, and a merge responsible.
-Write a requirements list and create an initial sketch of the ER diagram.
-- Interpret the assignment and write a requirements list
-- Identify entities and relationships
-- Create an initial sketch of the ER diagram
-- Write a backlog and break it down into tasks
 ### Technologys
 - SQL
 - C#